 The selected groups are processed exactly as for DrawPixels, stopping just before final conversion.
-Each R, G, B, and A value so generated is clamped to [0, 1].
+Each R, G, B, and A value so generated is clamped to [0,1].

 Components are then selected from the resulting R, G, B, and A values to obtain a texture with the base internal format specified by (or derived from) internalformat.
-Table 3.15 summarizes the mapping of R, G, B, and A values to texture components, as a function of the base internal format of the texture image. internalformat may be specified as one of the six base internal format symbolic constants listed in table 3.15, or as one of the sized internal format symbolic constants listed in table 3.16.
-Specifying a value for internalformat that is not a base internal format or a sized internal format generates the error INVALID_VALUE.
+Table 3.15 summarizes the mapping of R, G, B, and A values to texture components, as a function of the base internal format of the texture image. internalformat may be specified as one of the six base internal format symbolic constants listed in table 3.15, or as one of the sized internal format symbolic constants listed in table 3.16. internalformat may (for backwards compatibility with the 1.0 version of the GL) also take on the integer values 1, 2, 3, and 4, which are equivalent to symbolic constants LUMINANCE_ALPHA, RGB, and RGBA respectively.
+Specifying a value for internalformat that is not one of the above values generates the error INVALID_VALUE.